-Utilizing your current staff to find new staff is a widespread practice that has gained much credibility especially in the past few years.
+Utilizing your current team to find new employees is a widespread practice that has gained much credibility especially in the past few years.
 If you have great talent on your team, it’s likely that they are connecting with other great talent; either as personal friends, university alumni or via professional industry networking.

 Many organizations take advantage of their employees’ natural connection to the company and other like-minded people to expand their reach for new recruits easily and in a very cost-efficient manner.

 Every employee is a walking job advertisement.
-So if you’re not tapping into that potential, here are some steps to get you started.
+So if you’re not tapping into that potential employer branding channel, here are a few simple steps to get you started.